KippAD/portfolio-project-3/README.md

 ### **Deployment**
 The following steps detail how to deploy a project of your own on Heroku:

 1. Navigate to Heroku and log in.
-(If you do not have an account the create one using the Sign Up button)
+(If you do not have an account then create one using the Sign Up button)

 <p align="center"><img  src="assets/readme-images/heroku-1.png" width="40%"></p>